This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Choosing the correct breed for your lifestyle.
 I was looking at three different breeds based on my previous background, but I also made sure to research each breed to make sure that breed suited my lifestyle.
 The three breeds I chose were Golden Retriever, Labrador Retriever, and Australian Shepherd.
 All of these breeds are highly intelligent, athletic, and need exercise to stay out of trouble.
 Don’t choose a breed strictly on their nice looks.
 This is a recipe for disaster.
 If you don’t like exercising your dog then an athletic, high-energy dog is probably not for you.

-- Staying away from the pet stores.
+- Stay away from the pet stores.
 Hopefully most of you already know that many pet stores get their puppies from puppy mills.
 Puppy mills are horrible places where people churn out puppies like a factory.
 The dogs and puppies are treated very poorly and often the breeding stock never have a chance to leave their tiny cages.
 It’s a horrible scene.
 If you want to learn more about puppy mills then check out the stop puppy mills website.

 - Backyard Breeders.
 People who breed dogs just for the sake of it or to make a little money.
 It’s not a good idea to pick up your puppy from a backyard breeder mainly because the backyard breeder does not consider possible faults, genetic defects, or whether their breeding stock are a good representative of the breed.